Key insights

 How to adopt LIFO

-Taxpayers need to file Form 970 (Application to Use the LIFO Inventory Method) with their tax return for the first year you adopt LIFO and specify which inventory categories the election applies to.
-They can then apply LIFO to all qualifying inventory.
+Taxpayers need to file Form 970, Application to Use the LIFO Inventory Method, with their tax return for the first year of LIFO adoption, specify which inventory categories the election applies to, and then apply LIFO to all qualifying inventory.

 Taxpayers electing LIFO for tax purposes must also use LIFO for financial reporting.
 This means that LIFO must also be reflected in a company’s financial statements prepared under GAAP prior to when reports are provided to any shareholder members, banks, beneficiaries, or other credit holders.